ptone/diff-coverage/README.rst

     git diff master > /path/to/my_patch.diff

-then from inside this tool's directory:
+then from inside this tool's directory, you need to have your patched version of django on your python path, for example if you use a django-dev virtualenv:

 .. code-block:: console

     python diff_coverage.py /path/to/my_patch.diff

-The script will output files with patched, untested lines and generate an html report with those files and the lines highlighted (with a red line number)
+The script will write to stdout files with patched, untested lines and generate an html report with those files and the lines highlighted (with a red line number) in the current working directory.